From an economic standpoint, how should we assess President Donald Trump’s first two years in office?

 “In my view,” said Phelps, “it has become — over the long era of weakened dynamism bringing slow growth and low life satisfaction — a new responsibility on the shoulders of the nation’s president to take reasonable measures to regain the prospering and the flourishing — the true greatness — of our storied past.
 Has Trump taken any steps toward that goal?”

 Calomiris, too, noted a rise in both the stock market and median wages under Trump.
-He cited an series of slides from the White House Council of Economic Advisers showing a rise in new business applications and small business optimism at near record high.
+He cited a recent slideshow from the White House Council of Economic Advisers showing rising new business applications and near-record-high small business optimism.

 “There’s been significant economic progress in the last two years and you can’t reasonably argue that it’s unrelated to some of the policies of the Trump administration,” said Calomiris, who is also a distinguished visiting fellow at the conservative Hoover Institution.
 “There probably hasn’t been a time when there’s been such an increase in positive animal spirits.”